What is a kidney stone?

 Prompt medical attention for kidney stones is needed.

 The symptoms of kidney stones may look like other conditions or medical problems.
-Always consult your health care provider for a diagnosis.
+Always talk with your healthcare provider for a diagnosis.

 How are kidney stones diagnosed?

-Your doctor will do a history and physical exam.
+Your healthcare provider will do a history and physical exam.
 You may have other tests including:

 Computerized tomography (CT or CT scan).
-This imaging method uses a combination of X-rays and computer technology to produce horizontal, or axial, images (often called slices) of the body.
+This is an imaging test that uses X-rays and a computer to make detailed images of the body.
 A CT scan shows details of the bones, muscles, fat, and organs.

 Urinalysis.
-This is lab examination of urine for various cells and chemicals, such as red blood cells, white blood cells, infection, or excessive protein.
+This is a lab exam of urine for various cells and chemicals, such as red blood cells, white blood cells, infection, or excessive protein.

 Blood tests.
-This is lab examination of the blood to detect substances that might promote stone formation.
+This is a lab exam of the blood to detect substances that might promote stone formation.